Professor, Political Science

 - Collaborative leader, focused on student learning and success in a highly diverse community

-- Recipient of 2002 American Political Science Association Research Grant for project on Democratization and the Transformation of Conflict in El Salvador.
+- Recipient of 2002 American Political Science Association Research Grant for research on Democratization and the Transformation of Conflict in El Salvador.

-- Co-author of successful grant application to Massachusetts College Compact to create community-based research focus within the Program on Social and Political Systems at Pine Manor College.
+- Massachusetts College Compact grant to create community-based research opportunities within the Program on Social and Political Systems at Pine Manor College.

 Publications and Presentations